TeamEver/everblock/README.md

 Make sure that the hook used in the block matches the criteria of the settings of this block, so as to guarantee its display.

 Each block can be converted to a modal and can have shortcodes in its content (except hook and store locator shortcodes).
 You can therefore create contact forms in a modal.

+## Cache & logs

+The module uses its own cache system in addition to the Prestashop one.

+The cache directory is located in /var/cache/dev?prod/everblock/

+The logs directory is located in /var/logs/

+Clearing the native Prestashop cache will also clear the module cache, but the module will clear its own cache on a block expiry automatically.